-When Bell Laboratories designed the "Audrey" system to recognize the numbers 1 to 10 when spoken by one (and only one) voice in 1952, it was a big deal — one that no doubt resulted in an unknown number of champagne corks hitting the ceiling.
+When Bell Laboratories designed the "Audrey" system to recognise the numbers 1 to 10 when spoken by one (and only one) voice in 1952, it was a big deal — one that no doubt resulted in an unknown number of champagne corks hitting the ceiling.
 It took another decade, however, before more complex language entered the picture, this time in the form of IBM's "Shoebox" machine, which debuted at the 1962 World's Fair to show off its ability to understand 16 words in English.

-Complexity is relative, of course, and today, Audrey's and Shoebox's progeny — Siri, Alexa, Google, Cortana, and other digital assistants — have a great many more than 16 words at their disposal.
+Complexity is relative, of course, and today Audrey's and Shoebox's progeny — Siri, Alexa, Google, Cortana and other digital assistants — have a great many more than 16 words at their disposal.
 Thanks to natural language processing (NLP), in fact, they are able to listen to, process and understand human language exactly as it's spoken.
 Until recently, we have been interacting with computers in a way that they understand.
 We learned "their language," as the business analytics software company Sisense puts it.
 "But now they're learning ours."

-It's the difference between a voice assistant like Siri or Alexa allowing you to ask for something in a variety of ways using natural (even messy) language, and an automated phone menu system that, as the Harvard Business Review notes, performs only when "you use the specific set of non-negotiable words that they were programmed to understand."
+It's the difference between a voice assistant like Siri or Alexa allowing you to ask for something in a variety of ways using natural (even messy) language and an automated phone menu system that, as the Harvard Business Review notes, performs only when "you use the specific set of non-negotiable words that they were programmed to understand."

 In short, NLP is what enables you to interact with a machine the way you would with a human.
 It's also the key to having your company — the entity on the other side of search — come across as more human.